enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 This thesis builds directly upon the insights and results of a prior *Project 2* semester assignment, titled *Internet of Soils – Revised* [@project2-degel2], which examined the existing sensor architecture used in the *Internet of Soils* and *Mobile Urban Green* research projects.
 The goal of that work was to identify technical and organizational limitations in areas such as metadata management, data transmission, and system scalability, and to explore potential improvements.

 To better understand the current system setup, a fully functional sensor node was reconstructed based on the existing architecture.
-The prototype included a microcontroller, several analog sensors, an external ADC, and a wireless LoRaWAN connection via The Things Network.
+The prototype included a microcontroller, several analog sensors, an external analog-digital-converter (ADC), and a wireless LoRaWAN connection via The Things Network.
 Collected data was transmitted to a central backend and processed using a Node-RED pipeline, before being stored in an InfluxDB time-series database.
 This practical replication enabled a detailed analysis of system behavior and exposed key weaknesses in scalability and maintainability.

 Among the identified issues were the use of manually flashed firmware, the reliance on hardcoded transmission keys, the absence of centralized metadata tracking, and the dependency on custom, undocumented binary formats.
 These aspects proved manageable in small deployments but would create significant friction in larger-scale systems.
 Additionally, important project data such as calibration files, location metadata, and firmware versions were stored in various unlinked formats and locations.